 The top two concerns for shooter detection systems, or any panic button, to being practical are time and efficiency.
 First, the rate at which info reaches responders.
-With two-thirds of incidents ending before help arrives, the speed of which responders receive information is critical.
+Two-thirds of incidents ending before help arrives.
+Therefore, the speed of which responders receive information is critical.
 Second, the value and accuracy of the information provided.
-Most panic buttons allow you to call out for help in the click of a button, but what happens after that?
-Many systems cause a considerable delay, relay incorrect or not enough information, or rely on relaying your message through numerous third-parties prior to police arriving.
+Most panic buttons allow you to call out for help at the click of a button.
+What happens after that?
+Many systems produce a considerable delay.
+They often relay incorrect or insufficient information.
+Moreover, they rely on conveying your message through numerous third parties before police arriving.
 There is a better solution now, direct relay to law enforcement.

 The best active shooter detection and panic buttons relay all necessary information directly to law enforcement agencies or emergency responders.
-They do so in real-time, cutting out the third-party and any unnecessary delays.
-When minutes can be counted in saving lives, every minute must be accounted for.
+They do so in real-time, which cuts out the third-party and any unnecessary delays.
+When minutes count against saving lives, then every minute matters.
 Chimera Integrations panic button goes direct to 911 emergency communications, not a relay center.
-Their panic button relays automatically to 911 dispatch and are directly routed to dispatched vehicles for real-time information as the eminent situation unfolds.
-This practice provides the best information and the fastest response time.
+Their panic button relays automatically to 911 dispatch and dispatched vehicles.
+Emergency personnel receives real-time information as the eminent situation unfolds.
+Direct relay practices provide the best data for the fastest response time.

 How is the panic information relayed?
-Most panic button systems generally communicate to a monitoring center.
-Once the active shooter situation occurs and the panic button is triggered, a notification goes to the monitoring center.
-Depending on how soon a representative answers the phone will provide the first delay in your service.
-Second, organizations have a priority list according to their specifications, which can, at higher volume times, this priority list also causes further delays if you are not labeled a top priority.
+Most panic buttons generally communicate to a monitoring center.
+Once the active shooter situation occurs and the panic button is triggered, a notification goes to a monitoring center.
+Depending on how soon a representative answers, the phone provides the first delay in your service.
+Second, organizations have a priority list according to their specifications.
+At higher volume times, this priority list also causes further delays if you are not labeled a top priority.
 The center then contacts the police to relay your information.
 The police receive your industry’s vital information via a data packet.
-The complete data packet may not get to the police, and all this takes additional time.
-In an effort to reduce time, in such a time-sensitive matter, the third-party may drop some critical information.
-This data packet will provide key personnel with a zone description for the police to know where an alarm went off.
-This zone description does not give details on how to reach that location within the building.
-When talking about huge facilities such as hospitals, campus grounds, factories, office buildings, and public schools, a simplified zone description does not provide enough explanation.
-Law enforcement will lose vital time trying to figure out what door is best to enter, or how to navigate through its hallways.
+Moreover, the complete data packet may not get to the police.
+To reduce time, the third-party may drop some critical information.

 Chimera Integrations shooter detection system sends panic button information direct to 911, police dispatch, and the police car without time lost through third-party involvement.
 How is the location of the requester pinpointed?
 The data package that Chimera Integrations provides includes a floor plan map of the facility and wherein that building the panic button had been pressed.
 When the police arrive, they already have the vital location information and critical infrastructure, not just a zone description or a general area.
 The knowledge of how to navigate through large establishments saves emergence personnel significant time.
 Chimera provides two-way communication with 911 communication channels and the police car, so a continued connection can relay pertinent information as the situation quickly continues to unfold.
 Police will know in real-time exactly what is going on.
 Two-way communication comes into play if the perpetrator is on the move, or the threat is escalating.
 Imagine a hospital with a stolen baby, when the alarm first sounded, the assailant was likely in the nursery ward.
 Within minutes they could make their way down to the ground floor or garage.
 Real-time information is critical in emergency management and rapid response.